stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 #### The `mutant-tested` event

 This event should be sent when a single mutant has been tested.
-The mutant should conform to the report schema.
-Every single property sent will be changed in the report.
+The mutant should conform to the [report schema](https://github.com/stryker-mutator/mutation-testing-elements/blob/master/packages/report-schema/src/mutation-testing-report-schema.json).

+Required properties:

+- `id`.
+- `status`.

+Optional properties:

+- `coveredBy`.
+- `description`.
+- `duration`.
+- `killedBy`.
+- `location`.
+- `mutatorName`.
+- `replacement`.
+- `static`.
+- `statusReason`.
+- `testsCompleted`.

 For this event the `data` field in the event should be stringified JSON: